 - PanelistMauricio CoboFormer Minister of Mobility of the Municipality of Queretaro

 "People make cities, and it is to them, not buildings that we must fit our plans" - Jane Jacobs.
 The exponential growth of Mexico’s cities has many side effects on citizens.
 Traffic, expensive housing, pollution and insecurity are some of the issues impacting the quality of life throughout the country.
+How can urbanists, water and waste infrastructure, real estate developers, transport infrastructure and governments create viable solutions for its cities, and not replicate the same mistakes of Mexico City?

 - ModeratorRoberto OlivaresPresident of RELOC